Pfuster12/code-link/README.md

 ## Documentation
 Check the [wiki](https://github.com/Pfuster12/code-link/wiki) for documented electron issues affecting the app and workarounds if necessary.

-## Git Commits
+## Version Control
-This repo uses [Commitizen](https://github.com/commitizen/cz-cli) for its AngularJS format commit messages.
+This repo uses [Commitizen](https://github.com/commitizen/cz-cli) for AngularJS format commit messages.
 Run `git cz` to start a commit.